Nordstrom/vmstats/README.md

 This code is a bit cowardly, if exceptions are generated, the entire thing is going bail.
 After getting some useful exceptions to handle properly, this might change.

 ## Configuration File:
+The default configuration file is tested and tuned for 4,000 VM's, 220 ESX Hosts.

 There's not a lot of configuration file checking, so if all the variables aren't there, it will simply say they're not all there and exit.
 The -N option to start up without threads can be helpful in this case.

 VMware statistics are kept in 20 second intervals.
 This code currently grabs the statistics every 60 seconds, and only for that interval.
 This means that there are two intervals that are lost per 60 second interval.
 There will be some work-around for this in a future version.